zold-io/zold/README.md

 The `<sign>` contains the following text block, signed by the payer:
 `date`, `amount`, `beneficiary`, and
 64 bytes of [salt](https://en.wikipedia.org/wiki/Salt_%28cryptography%29).

+The list of a few backbone nodes is hard-coded in this Git repository.

+## Architecture

 **Pull**.
 The client connects to a random closest node and pulls a wallet.
 If the node